 Depending on where you live, you may have other laws on the books protecting you from insurance companies and unscrupulous agents.
 You can learn more about the Senior Right to Know laws in your state by doing an internet search, talking with a financial advisor, or checking out state government websites.
 If you’re curious about the value of your life insurance policy, you can contact your insurance agent or a third party such as a viatical settlement company that buys life insurance policies.

 Many patients choose a viatical settlement over other forms of financial assistance because they can receive a larger sum of money, sometimes up to 70% of the value of their life insurance policy.
 There are also no restrictions on how you can use this money.
 It can be applied to medical bills as well as ordinary living expenses such as rent or utilities, or even to fund a vacation with family and friends.

-If you or a loved one has been diagnosed with cancer, you’re likely facing large medical bills.
+If you or a loved one has been diagnosed with cancer, you’re likely facing large cancer-related expenses.
 To help offset your costs, you may want to look into using a viatical settlement as funding for cancer patients.
-To learn about options and to get an estimate on how much your policy may be worth, contact us today at American Life Fund.
+To instantly see if you qualify, fill out our simple online form or call us today at 877-959-5855.